 The SFP stands for Seller Fulfilled Prime, which offers top-performing fulfillment by the seller the chance to fulfill their existing orders and accompanying Amazon Prime, at the same time.

 SFP is the overall most balanced method, combining control potential and Amazon Buy Box eligibility.
 This feature is not easy to achieve and requires proper metrics to even apply for it.
 But since it doesn't ravage your budget, it's a good thing to keep in mind when you're trying out for the Amazon Buy Box.

 Adjust the Landed Price

 Adjusting the landing price of your product is the simplest way to get your product to be Amazon Buy Box worthy.
 The landing price entails the total cost of your product, plus the shipping, customs, and handling fees.

 The smaller the price, the bigger the share of the Amazon Buy Box.
-As this is a consumer-oriented feature, try to square off your price to make it more appealing to both consumers and the Amazon algorithm (To keep track of your competitors, try our advanced alerts tool!).
+As this is a consumer-oriented feature, try to square off your price to make it more appealing to both consumers and the Amazon algorithm (To keep track of your competitors, try our advanced Amazon product alerts tool.

 The second most significant thing that is often looked at by consumers, and the Algorithm, is the shipping time.
 This metric is strongly favored if short and actively antagonized if long.
 This exact reason is why one-day shipping is such a popular feature

 For certain products and categories, faster shipping is strongly preferred.
 Cutting down on the shipping time of your product is probably the quickest way to get favored by the Amazon Buy Box algorithm, and secure your place in the Amazon ecosystem.

 7. The Trinity of Amazon Product Pricing